diana-ngo/golddigger/README.md

 Background:
 + Gold Digger is a widget that keeps you informed of current market prices and allows you to buy gold at the click of a button.
+- Here, I build a Node server that serves static files, streams live pricing via SSE, and persists purchases to disk, managing frontend state independently of the DOM.

 Problem:
 + When the app is offline, we get this red circle that says "disconnected".